nodemcu/nodemcu-firmware/docs/en/modules/http.md

 Each request method takes a callback which is invoked when the response has been received from the server.
 The first argument is the status code, which is either a regular HTTP status code, or -1 to denote a DNS, connection or out-of-memory failure, or a timeout (currently at 10 seconds).

-For each operation it is also possible to include custom headers.
-Note that following headers *can not* be overridden however:
+For each operation it is possible to provide custom HTTP headers or override standard headers.
+By default the `Host` header is deduced from the URL and `User-Agent` is `ESP8266`.
+Note, however, that the `Connection` header *can not* be overridden!
+It is always set to `close`.

-- Host
-- Connection
-- User-Agent

-The `Host` header is taken from the URL itself, the `Connection` is always set to `close`, and the `User-Agent` is `ESP8266`.

 **SSL/TLS support**